gabrieleiannetti/tools_sysadmin_and_softdev/python.md

 # Python

-## Overview
+## The Programming Language

-As a programming language we choose the Python, since it has a powerful standard library and is relatively easy to use due to its more abstract concepts compared to e.g. C/C++.
+Python has a powerful standard library and is relatively easy to use due to its more abstract concepts compared to e.g. C/C++...

 > _Learn about the differences between Python and C++ e.g. https://www.educba.com/python-vs-c-plus-plus/._

-## Introduction into Python

-### German Python 3 Tutorial

-A good Python 3 introduction written in German can be found [here](https://www.python-kurs.eu/python3_kurs.php) which is based on the book "Einführung in Python 3".

 ### The Official Python Tutorial